Mturgal/CourseProject/ReadMe.md

 This documents details the steps taken to tidy the "Human Activity Recognition Using Smartphones Dataset" into new summarized tidy data set.

-##Merging the training and the test sets to create one data set.
+##Merging the training and the test sets to create one data set

 Firstly the dataset is downloaded from the link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.